communitysnowobs/snowdensity/README.md

 %D - day (1 --> 31 (or 28, or 30, as appropriate))
 %LAT - latitude.
 Positive for N. Hem.
 %LON - longitude (signed).
 So, -120 or so for North America.
-%CODE - 1 for CONUS, 2 for Alaska, 3 for British Columbia
-%DOY - day of water year
+%DOY - day of water year (Oct 1 is the origin, i.e. DOY=1)
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%